Maximum residue limits (MRL)

 - submit the MRL application at least 6 months before the marketing authorisation application;

 - notify EMA in writing of the name of the substance, the intended use (indication), target species and intended target submission date, at least 6 months before the intended submission of the MRL application.
-If the company has a valid micro, small and medium-sized enterprise (SME) status or a minor-use-minor-species and limited-markets classification, they should include this information in the notification.
+If the company has a valid micro, small and medium-sized enterprise (SME) status or a classification as eligible for authorisation according to Article 23 of Regulation (EU) 2019/6, they should include this information in the notification.

-Applicants can request clarification of specific issues and/or a pre-submission meeting by writing to firstname.lastname@example.org.
+Applicants can request the clarification on specific issues and/or a pre-submission meeting by writing to firstname.lastname@example.org.
 Requests for pre-submission meetings should include details of the intended application, including:

 - substance and species